-For the past two years, Foster Creek CD has volunteered for Cascadia CD and U.S. Fish & Wildlife's Education Services to bring Kids in the Creek to North Central Washington's (NCW) high schools.
+For the past three events, Foster Creek CD has volunteered for Cascadia CD and U.S. Fish & Wildlife's Education Services to bring Kids in the Creek to North Central Washington's (NCW) high schools.

 Contact us if your school is in Douglas County and you would like to participate.

-This event is moving to a fall series.
-It will be offered next in September 2018.
+This event is now a fall series.
+It will be offered next in September 2019.

 After the samples are collected, students separate the various types of macro invertebrates into observation containers.
 Some samples are prepped to be viewed under a microscope.